-With more than two million third party sellers on the Amazon Marketplace worldwide, generating more than half of Amazon’s total sales, there has never been a better time to leverage the wonderful world of possibilities offered by Amazon.
+With more than two million third-party sellers on the Amazon Marketplace worldwide, generating more than half of Amazon’s total sales, there has never been a better time to leverage the wonderful world of possibilities offered by Amazon.
+But we often ask ourselves such questions, “How do you sell on Amazon” and “What is Amazon FBA” when the answer to them lies in front of us.

 If you are wondering how to sell on Amazon as a third-party seller, the most important decision you will have to make is whether you want to handle your own fulfillment or choose Fulfillment by Amazon for your business.